Fast read

 Smart meters

-Smart meters, also called advanced metering infrastructure (AMI), offer capabilities and services that accumulation and interval meters do not.
-While the local energy utilities do not always enable these capabilities, smart meters can, in general:
+Smart meters, also called AMI, offer more services than old meters.
+While the local energy retailers do not always enable these capabilities, this type of electrical meter can, in general:

-- Transmit energy use data to the utility so that meter readers are no longer required.
+3. Transmit energy use data to the energy utility so that meter readers are no longer required.
 Usually via the web, once a day – not in real-time;

-- Monitor the supply for faults and automatically advise the utility in case of problems;
+5. Monitor the supply for faults and automatically advise the electricity utility in case of problems;

 They installed over 1 million units specifically in Victorian homes as part of a new metering initiative.
 While a positive initiative to upgrade meter reading hardware and billing options.
 The time of day metering has not been positive in many communities.